panchinabil/sea-ice-segmentation/README.md

 # sea-ice-segmentation
-This repository contains the code for training and validation of a deep learning model for segmentation of sea ice scenes
+This repository contains the code  for training and validation of a deep learning model for segmentation of sea ice scenes.
+Note: The code will be pushed once the paper is accepted for publication.